KGeethaanjali/ShopassistAI/ReadMe.md

 ## 5. System Architecture

-ShopAssistAI follows a client-server architecture.
+ShopassistAI follows a client-server architecture.
 Users interact with the web interface hosted on a server running the Flask application.
 The application interacts with OpenAI's API for conversation generation and moderation and retrieves and compares laptop data from an external database.

 ![stages](https://github.com/user-attachments/assets/e6e690f5-8bb2-4cf6-9b13-08b7eaee14f9)